ubuntu-flutter-community/musicpod/README.md

 Thank you @KRTirtho for the very easy to use [Metadata God](https://github.com/KRTirtho/metadata_god) package

+Thank you @tomassasovsky for the [dart implementation of radiobrowser-api](https://github.com/tomassasovsky/radio-browser-api.dart)

 ## Planned features

 - [X] play local audio files